MikkelVembye/POMADE/cran-comments.md

 ## Submission

-This is the first version of POMADE, which provides functions for conducting power analysis for overall average effects in meta-analysis with dependent effect sizes.
+This is the first version of POMADE.
+The package provides functions for conducting power analysis for overall average effects in meta-analysis with dependent effect sizes.
 In this submission, we have reduced the unit test computation times by over 50%, so that the total time for checking the package should now be less than 10 minutes.

 ## Test environments